nileshrajure741075/3-Tier-Infrastructure-Deployment-Using-Terraform-/README.md

 ## 📝 Project Objective

-The goal of this project is to design and deploy a **3-Tier Web Application Architecture** on **AWS** using **Terraform modules** and **automation tools** like Ansible or Terraform provisioners.
+The goal of this project is to design and deploy a **3-Tier Web Application Architecture** on **AWS** using **Terraform modules**.
 This architecture follows industry best practices for scalable and modular infrastructure.

 ---